Imagen dinámica

 The final choice fell on Mighty Mouse, the famous flying super rodent from cartoons.
 Why Mighty Mouse?
 According to Joe, the decision was both strategic and practical.
 At that time, Mighty Mouse was gaining considerable notoriety, and St. John Publishing Company had already acquired the license to work with the character.

 This choice presented several advantages.
 First, Mighty Mouse was already a character known and loved by the public, which could help draw attention to this new comic format.
-Additionally, being a cartoon character, Mighty Mouse lent itself perfectly to the type of dynamic and exaggerated action that could stand out in a 3D format.
+Additionally, being a cartoon character, Mighty Mouse lent himself perfectly to the kind of dynamic and exaggerated action that could stand out in a 3D format.

 But perhaps the most significant advantage was practical in nature.
 By choosing a character that St. John was already working with, the team would save valuable time.
 The flat drawings of the comic were already done, which meant they only had to focus on the task of converting them to 3D format, a challenge big enough on its own.